The effects of exercise on mental health are finally getting some much-needed attention in the scientific community.

-According to a new cross-sectional study, it is becoming clear there are considerable benefits to mental wellbeing across a broad variety of exercise types.
+According to a new cross-sectional study, it is becoming clear there are considerable benefits to mental wellbeing.
+Not only that, but these benefits can be derived across a broad variety of exercise types.

-Lancet Psychiatry recently took on the challenge, exploring the association between exercise and mental health burden in a large sample factoring in exercise type, frequency, duration, and intensity.
+Lancet Psychiatry recently took on the challenge, exploring the association between exercise and mental health burden.
+A large sample was used factoring in exercise type, frequency, duration, and intensity.